Sri Lanka by Local Rail

 - The Demodara Circular Loop train over the historic Nine Arch Bridge

-- Visit the World Heritage Site of the Golden Cave Temple of Dambulla
+- Visit the the World Heritage Site of the Golden Cave Temple of Dambulla

 - Wander the vibrant, diverse and interesting city of Colombo